Probing defect densities at the edges and inside Josephson junctions of superconducting qubits: Discussion

-In conclusion, we have studied densities of microscopic material defects in Josephson junctions of various shapes using superconducting Transmon qubits.
-We observed that in Al/AlO$_x$/Al Josephson junctions fabricated using shadow evaporation and thermal tunnel barrier growth, the total amount of \emph{detectable} junction-defects does not scale with the junction edge lengths which were varied by a factor of two, but with the junction area only.
-This possibly points towards self-healing of the tunnel barrier close to the junction edges\cite{oliver2013}.\\
+We have studied densities of microscopic material defects in Josephson junctions of various shapes using superconducting Transmon qubits.
+We observed that in \red{$\sim13\,\mathrm{\mu m^2}$ large} Al/AlO$_x$/Al Josephson junctions fabricated using shadow evaporation and thermal tunnel barrier growth, the total amount of detectable junction-defects does not \red{significantly} scale with the junction edge lengths which were varied by a factor of two, but with the junction area.\\

+Thus, relevant defects seem to be evenly distributed all over the tunnel barrier of the Josephson contact, \red{which supports the old-standing strategy to reduce the dielectric losses of a Josephson junction by minimizing its footprint.
+We note that the size of our data set acquired on large junctions does not allow us to predict the relative share of edge defects in submicron-sized junctions.
+This possibly could be investigated using the here-reported method applied to large-area and high aspect-ratio Josepshon junctions~\cite{Pop2012} where the effect of junction edges is amplified like in small junctions, while the advantage of good defect statistics is preserved.}\\